strontic/strontic.github.io/xcyclopedia/library/python.exe-80A2A4AF0ED4A216773786EFC0A5ED97.md

 ## Possible Misuse

 *The following table contains possible examples of `python.exe` being misused.
-While `python.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `python.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --